stuntrally/stuntrally/Readme.txt

 press Ctrl-F1 to read what can be edited and how.
 Tab key switches between Camera/Edit mode.
-There isn't (and won't be) an undo function - hit F5 to reload last track state, and F4 to save it.
+There isn't (and won't be) an undo function - hit F5 to reload last track state, and F4 to save it (often).
-After saving, track can be played in game (exports all data).
+After each save, track can be tested in game.

-There is an Editor Tutorial Wiki page (link at top) with videos: 10 chapters, 44 minutes total.
+There is an Editor Tutorial Wiki page (link at top) with videos: 14 chapters, 64 minutes total.

 Have fun !